Malik7071/MERN-Learn-Daily/Day 08/react-redux/README.md

 # React Redux

-Learn how to manage application state efficiently using Redux in a React application.
+Learn how to manage application state efficiently using Redux.

 ## Key Concepts
 - **Redux Basics:** What is Redux and why it's useful for managing global state.